Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Safety-Critical Learning-based Control for Mixed-Autonomy Platoons

+with a positive trainable parameter $k_{\text{f}}$ and estimated acceleration of the preceding vehicle $\hat{\mathbb{F}}_{i-1}$.
+The feasibility constraint provides a conflict-free guarantee of the QP problem corresponding to the next time interval, the details of which can be found in \cite{xu2022feasibility}.

-Next, we design the CBF-QP controller for CAVs.
-The objective is to minimize the control input deviation $u_{\text{safe}}$ and relaxation term $\sigma_1,\cdots\,\sigma_n$ under the above-mentioned constraints.
+Next, we design the CBF-QP controller for the CAV.
+The objective is to minimize the control input deviation $u_{\text{safe}}$ and relaxation term $\sigma_{i+1},\cdots\,\sigma_n$ under the above-mentioned constraints.
 To this end, we form the QP optimization problem yielding